 5. Commune with the butterflies at the Natural History Museum before they flutter off for the summer.

-6. Leave the city behind and celebrate Mother Nature at Wave Hill’s annual Mother’s Day party.
+6. Leave the city behind to celebrate Mother Nature at Wave Hill’s annual Mother’s Day party.
 The pricey (fancy!) brunch often sells out, but you can order a tasty box lunch in advance and picnic on the grounds, or bring your own!

 7. Scarf down a delicious farm-to-garden brunch at Queens Botanical Garden.
 Then race around the grounds, or allow the kids to do that, on your behalf.